-Chapter __: “Too Hot to Handle” – Human Migration on a Rapidly-Warming Planet
+Chapter 8: “Too Hot to Handle” – Human Migration on a Rapidly Warming Planet

-In addition, through an understanding of the various international accords and protocols ratified by the government of Canada, we can understand that Canada has an obligation to discuss the plight of environmental/climate refugees on the international stage.
-And as demonstrated by its responses to recent waves in the global refugee crisis, the Government of Canada does have the capacity to enact significant changes to refugee policy in this country (and to do so quickly) when it has the will to do so.
+In addition, through an understanding of the various international accords and protocols ratified by the Government of Canada, we can understand that Canada has an obligation to discuss the plight of environmental and climate refugees on the international stage.
+And as demonstrated by its responses to recent waves in the global refugee crisis, the Government of Canada does have the capacity to enact significant changes to refugee policy in this country (and to do so quickly) when it has the will.

-INSTRUCTOR NOTE: This should be an online activity and can also serve as a marked assessment at the discretion of the instructor.
+INSTRUCTOR NOTE: This activity can also serve as a marked assessment at the discretion of the instructor.